 Maane near Tangting Village, Kaski, Nepal.

-Join us in February 2026 for an exciting 12-14 day plant-hunting and cultural trek in the remote Lamjung and Kaski regions of northern Nepal.
-While our maximum altitude will be 3,400m we enjoy amazing views of the high mountains, including Annapurna and Manaslu.
+Join us in February 2026 for an exciting 12-14 day plant-hunting and cultural trek in the remote Myagdi and Kaski regions of western Nepal.
+While our maximum altitude will be 3,400m we enjoy amazing views of the high mountains, including Annapurna, Machapuchare, Himchuli, Gurja Himal and Dhaulagiri.
 We will be collecting plants and seeds for Garden in the Himalayas and studying the montane habitat.

 Please call or email for full details and a dossier.